Join us as a Graduate Student

 Graduate students join our laboratory via Harvard's Graduate Program in Psychology.
 Harvard now has a Clinical Psychology Program and we encourage people interested in a career as a clinical scientist to apply to this program.
 You can find out more information about our program on the Department of Psychology Website.
 Graduate students in our lab often participate in our ongoing research projects and are encouraged to develop and implement their own independent research projects within our laboratory.
 If you have specific questions about applying to Harvard's Graduate Program in Clinical Psychology and are interested in the work in our laboratory, please contact Dr. Matthew Nock.

-We do not have any paid positions available at this time.
-We often have Research Assistant opportunities available for those with an interest in clinical research who are able to volunteer at least four hours per week for a period of at least four months.
-RA positions involve working closely with our research team (which includes faculty, graduate students, and other RAs) and assisting with subject recruitment; helping to run the actual laboratory studies; coding, entering, and analyzing data; and in some cases helping with the presentation of results at professional meetings and in scientific publications.
-If you are interested in learning more, please contact our Lab Manager, Heather S. Pixley, MBA.
+Additionally, we sometimes have Research Assistant opportunities available for those with an interest in clinical research who are able to volunteer at least eight hours per week for a period of at least four months.
+RA positions involve working closely with faculty, postdoctoral fellows, graduate students, and other RAs) to assist with subject recruitment; helping to run the actual laboratory studies; coding, entering, and analyzing data; summarizing the current literature; proofreading and editing; and organizing/digitizing files.

 All Volunteer Research Assistant applicants are required to submit an online APPLICATION.